kadamwhite/talks/2018/wp-is-js/wordpress-is-javascript.md

 ???

 But for all this advancement, for all that the community was beginning to get excited about the possibilities of these new APIs and JavaScript frameworks, the average WordPress developer was (and is) still somebody primarily confident in HTML, CSS, maybe jQuery.

 ---

-"The WordPress Way"

-???

-First-to-market issues

-Imposter syndrome

-Used to a particular facade over a black box

----